Is there a difference between natural and synthetic cannabinoids?

 Natural cannabinoids typically are gentle modulators of receptor activity that have a moderate affinity for their receptor that is short-lasting and can be washed away by other compounds / modulators.
 Synthetic cannabinoids are often designed to have a high affinity for their receptor and have a lasting effect.

 THC for example is a partial agonist for CB1.
 If CB1 were a car engine, THC would put it in first gear.
 It’s synthetic analogue, Win55212-2 is a full agonist, which would put CB1 in high gear with a brick on the accelerator.
 SR141716 is a synthetic CB1 antagonist, which would slam on the break and bring the CB1 engine to a full stop.
+CBD does not seem to bind directly to the activation site of CB1 but to other parts of the receptor, thereby modulating or 'steering' the function of CB1 (see figure below).

 Although synthetic cannabinoids can be very useful in basic research to elucidate molecular mechanisms in physiological processes, they can be dangerous if not lethal in clinical use / humans.
-For instance, rimonabant / SR141716 was introduced as an anti-Obesity drug but subsequently pulled of the market for its potential to trigger serious psychiatric side effects or even suicide.
-With the advent of both recreational and medicinal cannabis / cannabinoid use has been flooded with synthetic cannabinoids.
+For instance, rimonabant / SR141716 was introduced as an anti-obesity drug but subsequently pulled of the market for its potential to trigger serious psychiatric side effects or even suicide.
+With the advent of both recreational and medicinal cannabis the market is increasingly flooded with synthetic cannabinoids.
 This is at least partially due to the fact that synthetic compounds can be patented and therefore more profitable than natural cannabinoids.
 As a result serious injuries and even fatalities due to synthetic cannabinoid use are now reported almost on a daily basis (Adedinsewo et al., 2016; van Amsterdam et al., 2015; Babi et al., 2017; Barceló et al., 2017; Buyukbese Sarsu, 2016; Cha et al., 2015; Clark et al., 2015; Degirmenci et al., 2015; Demir et al., 2017; Efe et al., 2017; Ezaki et al., 2016; FuNADA and Takebayashi-Ohsawa, 2017; Karass et al., 2017; Kırgız and Kaldırım, 2017; Kusano et al., 2017; Mansoor et al., 2017; McIlroy et al., 2016; Moeller et al., 2017; Monte et al., 2017; Öcal et al., 2016; Ozturk et al., 2017; Raheemullah and Laurence, 2016; Samra et al., 2017; Shanks and Behonick, 2016; Waugh et al., 2016; Zarifi and Vyas, 2017).

 Adedinsewo, D.A., Odewole, O., and Todd, T. (2016).
 Acute Rhabdomyolysis Following Synthetic cannabinoid Ingestion.
 North Am.
 J. Med.
 Sci.
 8, 256–258.